The Standard Model effective field theory at work: Introduction

-The review is organized as follows: in the rest of this section we introduce the SM, briefly recalling also the motivations why we want to go beyond it, we review general aspects of EFT, and finally introduce the so-called Standard Model effective field theory~(SMEFT).
+This review is organized as follows: in the rest of this section we introduce the SM, briefly recalling also the motivations why we want to go beyond it, we review general aspects of EFT, and finally introduce the so-called Standard Model effective field theory~(SMEFT).
 A detailed analysis of the SMEFT, with special focus on the structure of operators of dimension six, is presented in Sec.~\ref{sect:SMEFT}.
 The role of global symmetries in the SMEFT, with a particular emphasis on exact and approximate flavor symmetries, is discussed in Sec.~\ref{sec:GlobalSymmetries}.
 Section~\ref{sec:HEFT} is devoted to a discussion of the differences between the SMEFT and the more general case of a non-linearly realized electroweak symmetry.
-In Sec.~\ref{sect:LEFT} we briefly review the low-energy effective field theory as the low-energy limit of the SMEFT.
+In Sec.~\ref{sect:LEFT} we briefly review the low-energy ($E \ll M_W$) effective theory of the SMEFT, in particular in comparison to the Standard Model.
 Finally, in Sec.~\ref{sect:practical} we present two concrete examples of the SMEFT at work, i.e., of applications of the SMEFT to analyze concrete phenomenological problems.
 In Appendix~\ref{app:dim-reg} we discuss some technical details of dimensional regularization showing up in SMEFT computations.